 Do You Want to Wrestle For A Championship Program and Coach?

-If your answer is yes, then Jamie Gibbs and Baldwin Wallace University is the place for you to realize your dreams and win championships!
+If your answer is yes, then Baldwin Wallace University is the place for you and Jamie Gibbs is the coach who can hewlp you to realize your dreams and win championships!

 The Positive Facts and Figures Are Everywhere

-In his first eight seasons, Gibbs has rebuilt the program from the inside out with the last six teams and seasons being among the best in school history.
-His eight-year mark is 103-33 overall with a 757 winning percentage, including a 30-11 Ohio Athletic Conference mark and a unprecedented four straight OAC titles.
-In the last six seasons, Gibbs has an 103-23 dual match record and an outstanding .817 winning percentage.
-His last five teams have been ranked in the Top-20 by the NWCA (National Wrestling Coaches Association).
-In the past four seasons, his team has a 22-1 OAC mark with four straight OAC titles.
-Overall, Gibbs owns a 154-73 career mark (.678 winning percentage).
+In his first nine seasons, Gibbs has rebuilt the program from the inside out with the last six teams and seasons being among the best in school history.
+His eight-year mark is 117-37 overall with a 760 winning percentage, including a 35-12 Ohio Athletic Conference mark and four OAC titles in the past five seasons.
+In the last seven seasons, including 2019-2020, Gibbs has a 117-26 dual match record and an outstanding .818 winning percentage.
+His last six teams have been ranked in the Top-20 by the NWCA (National Wrestling Coaches Association).
+In the past five seasons, his team has a 27-2 OAC mark with four OAC titles.
+Overall, Gibbs owns a 168-76 career mark (.689 winning percentage).

 The 2018-2019 Season Was Special